-- Submit the Plagiarism Certificate in Word or PDF format on Canvas/E-Courses no later than the beginning of class (2:00pm) on January 25th.
+- Submit the Plagiarism Certificate in Word or PDF format on Canvas/E-Courses no later than 8:00pm on January 25th.
 Assignments that cannot be opened will receive a 0.
 You are welcome to turn in the assignment any time before the deadline.
 Make sure your submission has both the Test ID and IP address for verification purposes. - 2.
 Late submissions will not be accepted under any circumstances, so plan accordingly.